 Commit to Care is about encouraging Australians to re-establish self-care routines as a powerful tool to aid migraine and headache management by adopting a small but simple act each day, tailored to their personal triggers and condition management.

-This comes in the wake of recent data indicating disruptions to daily rituals during the onset of COVID-19 were detrimental for Australians with migraine, with many reporting an increase in frequency of severity of migraine.
+This comes in the wake of recent research two years on from the pandemic indicating disruptions to daily rituals during the onset of COVID-19 were detrimental for Australians with migraine, with many reporting an increase in frequency of severity of migraine.

 Speaker: Dr. Bronwyn Jenkins

 Topic: Treatment Performance, Hospital Utilization & Weather

 Dr. Bronwyn Jenkins (BMed FRACP) is a neurologist from Sydney, Australia with a subspecialist interest in headache.
 She is a clinician in private practice and an Honorary Medical Officer at Royal North Shore Hospital.
 She has participated in the Headache Master School program and written a postgraduate course in headache for the University of Sydney.
 She is a member of ARCH, IHS and AHS, having been a member on the International Headache Society Board from 2018 to 2020.
 She is President Elect and Chair of the Education subcommittee for the Australian and New Zealand Headache Society (ANZHS) which aims to improve management of headache patients in the region.